 Rodney Peete had one nice season with the Eagles in 1995, helping the team make the playoffs as a wild card.
 His numbers weren’t eye-popping, as he threw more picks (12) than touchdowns (8).
-However, he went 9-3 in 12 starts, including a league-leading four game-winning drives and three fourth-quarter comebacks.
+However, he was on top of the Eagles depth chart for a reason.
+He went 9-3 in 12 starts, including a league-leading four game-winning drives and three fourth-quarter comebacks.

 Yes, he was the beneficiary of Barry Switzer’s atrocious call on “Fourth and a ding-a-ling.”
 However, when faced with his former team Detroit in the wild card round, he delivered a terrific game, going 17 for 25 with three TDs and 270 yards in a rout.

 Unfortunately, like many Eagles QBs, Peete couldn’t sustain the success.
 He started 96 with a 3-2 record but lost his job to Ty Detmer.
 He stayed in the picture during the Ray Rhodes tenure, finishing with a 15-9 record as a starter.
 By 1999, he and the quarterback carousel (along with the head coach running it) were all out of town.